aybabtme/bombertcp/README.md

 * `right\n`: ask to move your player right.
 * `bomb\n`: ask to place a bomb at your player's current location.

+Each string needs to be followed by a `\n` character, otherwise your move will be considered invalid.

 ### Invalid moves

 If the move you send is invalid, it will simply be ignored by the game.
 Only one move per turn will be used by the game.
+If the string you send to the game is not a valid string, it will be ignored.

 ### Buffering

 If you send more than one move per turn, some of the move you send will be buffered and sent at each subsequent turns.
-Other moves that will be dropped.
+Other moves that aren't buffered will be dropped on the floor and never be looked at, ever.

-The length of that buffer is specified as constant `BufferedMoves`
+The length of the move buffer is specified as constant `BufferedMoves` in `player.go`.

 ## Receiving an updated game state